Want to hike with new friends?Join a group trip

 DN1

-High season is is from 7 to 21 Apr and 15 Jul to 15 Sep.
-Supplement applies to high season departures.
+High season is 23 Mar to 6 Apr and 15 Jul to 15 Sep - supplement applies .

 Note:

 Other dates are available on request.
-Supplements may apply outside of the main season due to additional charges for luggage transfers and hotel closures (transfers may be required to confirm your booking).
+Supplements may apply outside the main season due to additional charges for luggage transfers and hotel closures (which may require a change in the overnight towns or transfers to confirm your booking).
+Winter can be a magical time to experience the Camino with fewer people and more local encounters, but the walking day is shorter.

 Note: